Olical/nfnl/README.md

  ;; then macros will only work if your cwd is in the project you're working on.

  ;; They also use OS specific path separators, what you see below is just an example really.
+ ;; I'm not including nfnl's directory from your runtimepath, but it would be there by default.
+ ;; See :rtp-patterns below for more information on including other plugins in your path.

  ;; String to set the compiler's fennel.path to before compilation.
  :fennel-path "./?.fnl;./?/init.fnl;./fnl/?.fnl;./fnl/?/init.fnl"

  ;; String to set the compiler's fennel.macro-path to before compilation.
  :fennel-macro-path "./?.fnl;./?/init-macros.fnl;./?/init.fnl;./fnl/?.fnl;./fnl/?/init-macros.fnl;./fnl/?/init.fnl"

+ ;; A list of patterns to match against your Neovim runtimepath.
+ ;; Directories that match a pattern here are included in your fennel-path and fennel-macro-path.
+ ;; This list defaults to just nfnl, meaning from within your dotfiles or your plugin code you can access nfnl modules and macros.
+ ;; You can extend this to include more plugins you wish to depend on.
+ :rtp-patterns ["/nfnl$"]

  ;; A list of glob patterns (autocmd pattern syntax) of files that ;; should be compiled.
 This is used as configuration for the BufWritePost